Ol Pejeta Bush Camp embodies the authentic safari experience: traditional yet comfortable, guests often describe their stay here as 'the real Africa'.

 Activities: This is all about a stunning wildlife safari experience, but very firmly connected to conservation.
 You can decide to just enjoy the daily wildlife activities - day and night game drives, bush walks, visit the hide near a waterhole and salt lick, visit the chimp sanctuary - but if you are interested, you can also see a little more of the conservation side of things at Ol Pejeta (depending on what work is going on).
 For example, you can visit the research and monitoring team to hear about their work, go out tracking the radio-collared lions.

 Facilities: There is a large lounge and dining area is tented and set on a raised wooden platform designed to provide excellent views of Mount Kenya.
 There are battery charging facilities in this main tent.
 The camp offers a laundry service.

 Dining: You'll be surprised at the gorgeous meals that can be produced on a campfire!

 Health: This is a malarial area and you will need to check with your GP or travel clinic with regards to advice on other vaccinations.

-Communication: There is no Wi-Fi, and mobile signals cannot be relied upon.
+Communication: There is Wi-Fi in some areas of the camp.
+Mobile signals cannot be relied upon.

 Notes: Disabled guests can be accommodated.

 The Ol Pejeta Conservancy is a not-for-profit organization.
-It is East Africa’s largest black rhino sanctuary, the only place in Kenya to see chimpanzees and holds some of the highest predator densities in Kenya.
+It is the largest black rhino sanctuary in East Africa, the only place in Kenya to see chimpanzees and holds some of the highest predator densities in Kenya.
 The Conservancy works to conserve wildlife, provide a sanctuary for great apes (Sweetwater Chimpanzee Sanctuary), and to generate income through wildlife tourism and complementary enterprises.
 This income is reinvested into conservation and community development.
 Ol Pejeta Bush Camp is one of the camps which help bring in this tourism money.